Intellectual Property and Late Development

 GDAE's work in this area focuses on three related projects:

-- Knowledge Gaps, Knowledge Traps: The New Politics of Patents in Development: Shadlen is completing the research for a forthcoming book, Knowledge Gaps, Knowledge Traps: The New Politics of Patents in Development.
-The book examines the policy space for promoting public health, facilitating local firms’ access
+- Knowledge Gaps, Knowledge Traps: The New Politics of Patents in Development: This research examines the policy space for promoting public health, facilitating local firms’ access

 - Working Group on IP, Health, and Industrial Policy: Building on

-GDAE’s previous projects with the Working Group on Development and Environment in the Americas – on environment (2004), foreign investment (2008), and agriculture (2008) – this group of Latin American experts will examine the different ways that health policies can affect – and be positively affected by – policies designed to stimulate industrial upgrading.
+GDAE’s previous projects with the Working Group on Development and Environment in the Americas, this group of Latin American experts will examine the different ways that health policies can affect – and be positively affected by – policies designed to stimulate industrial upgrading.
 The research will focus on patent examination, government procurement, and the activities of health surveillance agencies.

 Politics of Intellectual Property: Contestation Over the Ownership, Use, and Control of Knowledge Information